pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Heteroskedastic.myst.md

 +++

-First let's fit a standard homoskedastic GP using PyMC3's `Marginal Likelihood` implementation.
+First let's fit a standard homoskedastic GP using PyMC's `Marginal Likelihood` implementation.
 Here and throughout this notebook we'll use an informative prior for length scale as suggested by [Michael Betancourt](https://betanalpha.github.io/assets/case_studies/gp_part3/part3.html#4_adding_an_informative_prior_for_the_length_scale).
 We could use `pm.find_MAP()` and `.predict`for even faster inference and prediction, with similar results, but for direct comparison to the other models we'll use NUTS and `.conditional` instead, which run fast enough.

 ```{code-cell} ipython3
 with pm.Model() as model_hm: